177 Tasting Notes

 Flavour: Floral notes prevail in the cup and are well-supported by the fruity notes of the hibiscus.
 Jasmine hints finish the cup.

-Dry Leaf Nose: Sweet cinnamon with a hint of citrus and lightly scented clove.
+Dry Leaf Nose: Minty with a citrus and fruity note.

 Liquor: Golden yellow to light red.

 Flavour: Minty and fruity with a slightly tart taste.
 Prominent rosehip and hibiscus notes that are balanced by the lemongrass that adds a citrusy background.
 Valerian root is buried in the complex character of the blend (which is good because it can have an acrid taste).

 Dry Leaf Nose: Blueberry and oceanic nose, sweet and fruity with a sea-shore edge.

 Liquor: Clear green liquor with a blueberry and oceanic nose – interesting, because blueberries often flourish in geographical locations that are close to the ocean